UsabilityEngineering/MuscleQuest/phaseII/README.md

 ## Introduction

-Our main goal is to gamify working out.
-There have been some apps that have tried doing this but none have really done it well.
-The idea is you get rewarded for completing work outs by earning experience or specific loot drops.
-This adds a form of enjoyment into the application that other workout apps do not include.
-Especially targeting gamers, our app can also be for non-gamers who need a better way to motivate themselves.
-However, from a “gamer” sense, grinding a game for rewards is a very common past-time, and to be able to include physical exercise into this process, it could potentially help lots of people get in shape.
+The main focus of this application is to gamify the process of working out.
+To achieve this, we have begun developing an app that utilizes a loot system, character customization and even an in-game resource-based store.
+During this phase we created a wireframe of this application and received cognitive walkthroughs performed on this wireframe.
+Our findings can be found below.

 ## Methods